 Quick 1888, or Quick Nijmegen as they are otherwise

-known, are an amateur football club based in the west of the city of Nijmegen
+known, is an amateur football club based in the west of the city of Nijmegen

-in the Gelderland region of The Netherlands.
-Originally Quick were formed as a
+in the Gelderland region of the Netherlands.
+Originally, Quick was formed as a

 cricket club by four boys on the 10th April 1888, making them the